 Receptionist Resume Skills List

-Expert Tip: Don’t lump a list of receptionist skills into your resume.
-Check the job ad and include the skills they’re looking for.
+Expert Hint: Check the job ad and include the skills they’re looking for.
 They’ll serve as your resume keywords.

 4. Turn Boring Education to a Reason to Hire You